stryker-mutator/stryker4s/modules/sbt/src/sbt-test/sbt-stryker4s/test-1/README.md

 This is a test project for the Stryker4s SBT plugin.

-To run it, first
-run `sbt core2_12/publishLocal; testRunnerApi2_12/publishLocal; sbtTestRunner2_12/publishLocal` in
-the root Stryker4s project.

-Then run 'sbt scripted' in the root of the Stryker4s project.
+To run it, run 'sbt scripted' in the root of the Stryker4s project.